RandyTG/Backend-Capstone/README.md

 * JSON response incliding the critics information with updated review is returned

 **DELETE Reviews:** `DELETE /api/reviewa/:review_id`
-* Deletes corresponding review if it exists
+* Deletes corresponding review if it exist